MarkusHohle/Build-my-Transformer/README.md

 # AllModules.py
 contains all standard classes incl backprob for building a transformer:
   -  dense layer
-  -  self attention and cross attention (default is eight heads, N = 64 dimension for key, value and query matrices is hardcoded)
+  -  self attention and cross attention (default is eight heads, N = 64 dimensions for key, value and query matrices is hardcoded)
   -  optimizers (L2, momentum etc)
   -  common activation functions
   -  loss and cross entropy calculator